NVIDIAGameWorks/ComfyUI-RTX-Remix/README.md

 Use this graph to start your own ai workflow and modify textures in RTX Remix.

-### Plug n Play PBRify workflow
+### Plug n Play PBRify_Remix workflow
 `./workflows/rtx_remix_pbrify_workflow.png`

 ![Template](workflows/rtx_remix_pbrify_workflow.png "PBRify Workflow")

-A working example of an upscaling workflow to upscale the diffuse textures in your mod.
-This will create Normal, Roughness and Height maps using https://github.com/Kim2091/PBRify_Remix
+An upscaling workflow to upscale the diffuse textures in your mod.
+This will create Normal, Roughness and Height maps using [PBRify_Remix](https://github.com/Kim2091/PBRify_Remix)

-This graph requires downloading some custom nodes and models from the above PBRify repo.
-Detailed instructions are located here: https://github.com/Kim2091/PBRify_Remix?tab=readme-ov-file#comfyui
+Steps to use it effectively are located [here](https://github.com/Kim2091/PBRify_Remix?tab=readme-ov-file#comfyui).
+This workflow requires additional files.